rubocode/vision-lk/introduction/index.md

 The material is technical and academic in posture yet aims to be practical in guiding outcomes with the long term in mind.
 Therefore, it paints a rather high level picture to help visualize a positive future.
 The aim was to capture the essence of the ideas and concepts for easier grasp and clarity.
 The intention was to establish a stable basis for discussion and refinement.

 This timeline captures the events that sparked the motivation to study the subject matter.
+The thinking process spanned over three decades.
+Don’t take it lightly.

 * [1988](1988)
 * [Institute of Fundamental Studies](ifs)